TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 Doze gates are the most prevalent versions of emote gates found in puzzles.
 This is because they offer the ability to pass through the walls, ceiling, or floor of the housing cube, bypass other partitions and furniture obstructing the way, and even traverse a void wall that would otherwise be impassable.
 All you need to do to complete a doze gate is to be close enough to a bed and use the emote /Doze.

-**Example:** Here is an example of a doze gate being used to pass through a gaol partition
+#### Example: Doze gate being used to pass through a gaol partition

 ![Image]({{ site.baseurl }}/assets/images/Doze_Gate.gif)